Wenatchee Carnegie Library

 Today, Chelan County is known for its stunning natural beauty, with the Cascade Mountains dominating the landscape and the Lake Chelan attracting tourists from around the world.
 The county has continued to evolve, with a diverse economy encompassing various industries, including tourism, agriculture, and technology.
 Throughout its history, Chelan County has remained a vibrant and dynamic region, offering a blend of natural wonders and economic opportunities.

-This timeline provides a concise overview of the key events in the history of Chelan County, Washington.
+This timeline provides a condensed summary of the historical journey of Chelan County, Washington.

 • 1841: The first recorded exploration of the Chelan County area by fur traders.